CLIUtils/CLI11/README.md

 ### Subcommands

 Subcommands are supported, and can be nested infinitely.
 To add a subcommand, call the `add_subcommand` method with a name and an optional description.
 This gives a pointer to an `App` that behaves just like the main app, and can take options or further subcommands.
-Add `->ignore_case()` to a subcommand to allow any variation of caps to also be accepted.
+Add `->ignore_case()` to a subcommand to allow any variation of caps to also be accepted. `->ignore_underscore()` is similar, but for underscores.
 Children inherit the current setting from the parent.
 You cannot add multiple matching subcommand names at the same level (including ignore case).

 If you want to require that at least one subcommand is given, use `.require_subcommand()` on the parent app.
 You can optionally give an exact number of subcommands to require, as well.
 If you give two arguments, that sets the min and max number allowed.